mk360/feh-battles/README.md

 A core functionality of this package.
 They determine internally, for a specific combat effect (say, for example, how many times a hero can attack) what behavior that hero will have: will they attack once?
 Twice?
 Won't they attack at all?
 Can they attack before their opponent initiates, can they attack twice, in a row, before their opponent initiates?

+The multitude of effects available in this game are represented each by a specific cursor who has a default value (0), value that can be modified (by calling `Hero#raiseCursor` or `Hero#lowerCursor`).
+Depending on the effect and depending on the final value, a specific behavior might or might not occur.

 Despite my focus on turns taken and such, combat is much more vast than that.

+Whether they affect the ongoing battle is determined by a few factors:
+* What are the possible states of that effect? (attacking could be completely disallowed, or the hero could attack normally, or the hero attacks more often.
+Buffs obtained during combat can be enabled or disabled.)
+* What is the default value of that effect cursor?
+(0).
+* Does this cursor's effect activate only when its value is positive (> 0), or does it still activate even if its value equals zero?
+* If this check passes, apply that effect.

 ### Effects coverage